mozzarellaV8/agora-marketplace/AgAssociationRules-04-04.md

 575 {p=$0-10,f=Agora/Internet/Torland,sc=Other,v=056783}  0.005269806
 ```

 Will any longer itemsets have a high support?
+Sort, search.

 ```{R}
 a4items <- sort(a4items, by = "support", decreasing = T)